PSP92/css-grid/README.md

 <img src="https://i.imgur.com/ZkM3b3R.png" width=300/>

-Since Grid has yet been applied there is no info to display.
+Since Grid has not yet been applied there is no info to display.

 So let's get our Grid on!